A Word of Wisdom

 MEAT

-The bible does mention butter, although from my research it wasn’t always like the butter we use today.
-I’m looking forward to reading more about butter in ‘Butter: A Rich History’ and might have more to say about butter and dairy products afterward.
+The bible does mention butter, although from my research it wasnโt always like the butter we use today.
+Iโm looking forward to reading more about butter in โButter: A Rich Historyโ and might have more to say about butter and dairy products afterward.
+What have you learned about milk and dairy that you can share with me in the comments?

 “Research has proved the direct connection of trans fatty acids with cardiovascular diseases, breast cancer, shortening of pregnancy period, risks of preeclampsia, disorders of nervous system and vision in infants, colon cancer, diabetes, obesity and allergy.
 In light of these new findings trans fatty intake should be zero…”

-At this point, I haven’t ventured to take milk and dairy out of my diet completely, although I have tried some vegan cheeses and cream cheese and love having almond and oat milk on hand for breakfast with my granola or oatmeal.
-I’ve also recently (like last week) included milk kefir in my diet for the added probiotics and have found a few tricks to get my kids to eat it without complaint too!
-I’ll share more on making my own kefir (although you can also purchase it at the store) and using it in kid-friendly recipes soon.
+At this point, I havenโt ventured to take milk and dairy out of my diet completely, although I have tried some vegan cheeses and cream cheese and love having almond and oat milk on hand for breakfast with my granola or oatmeal.
+I’ve also tried my hand at milk kefir in my diet for the added probiotics and have found a few tricks to get my kids to eat it without complaint too!
+Someday I’ll share more on making my own kefir (although you can also purchase it at the store) and using it in kid-friendly recipes.

 I would love to hear your thoughts, experiences with going dairy-free, and any interesting research you've found on milk, milk kefir, and other animal-byproducts in the comments at the end of this journal entry